rwxrob/structs/README.md

 All structures make judicious use of generics and implement the same json.AsJSON interface (and others) making them much more consumable and shareable.

+## Design Decisions

+* **Why no linked-list or queue?** Because they are fulfilled by QStack and Node.

+* **Decided to drop async walks of Node.** It's easily accomplished by enclosing whatever channel is needed in the iterator function and forking a goroutine off from within it.

+## TODO

+* Add equivalent methods to Node from JavaScript (InsertAfter, etc.)
+* Add Union and other set methods